GMOD/jbconnect/docs/quick_start.rst

     ./utils/jb_setup.js

-The patch operation is needed to make jbrowse 1.15.1 install properly.
+The patch operation is needed to make JBrowse 1.15.1 setup.sh run properly.
 If JBrowse is installed in another location, the patch should be run before setup.sh.

 Run